BigPeng/JavaCNN/readme.md

 # JavaCNN

-A Java implement of Convolutional Neural Network.
+A Java implementation of Convolutional Neural Network.
 This is a fork of https://github.com/BigPeng/JavaCNN refactored for use in production.

 Original ideas are take from the DeepLearnToolbox (https://github.com/rasmusbergpalm/DeepLearnToolbox).

 ## Build a CNN